 In our world today, more than ever, teenagers are on the move.
 With instant access to a world outside the home, they often demand and get access to ongoing activities, social gatherings, and opportunities to just ‘hang out.’
-On top of this movement, is now the growing obsession with sports than run year round.
+On top of this movement, is now the growing obsession with sports that run year-round.

 And there is another category of teens who are not very active, and these kids often spend most of their time engaged with technology.